jacksonmafra-umain/StockholmTransport/PUBLISHING.md

 githubToken=your_github_personal_access_token
 ```

-## 2. Publishing to a Local Environment (for Testing)
+## 2. Local Development & Testing

-Publishing locally is essential for testing the library from a consumer project before releasing it publicly.
+This is the recommended workflow for day-to-day development and testing the library from a consumer app.

 ### Android/JVM (to Maven Local)